archetect/archetect.github.io/src/reference/templating/configuration.md

 ### Chainable
 The templating engine will silently insert an empty string, even if there are a chain of undefined values.
 Useful for complex, dynamic generation from models.

-For example, if an object with properties is optionally expected in the context, archetype will silently insert an empty string if either `person` or `person.first_name` is undefined:
+For example, if an object with properties is optionally expected in the context, Archetect will silently insert an empty string if either `person` or `person.first_name` is undefined:

 ```jinja